 Based on your answers and how much risk you’re willing to take, Fidelity Go will create a portfolio for you.
 They’ll invest your money mostly in Fidelity Index funds, and your portfolio will be regularly monitored and rebalanced by a human investment management team.
 Unlike most other roboadvisors, Fidelity allows you to make changes to the investment options they recommend, which could be beneficial for investors who are looking for a mostly hands-off option that still offers some investment autonomy.

-Fidelity offers it’s advisory clients access to research and financial planning tools.
+Fidelity offers its advisory clients access to research and financial planning tools.
 In addition, investing at Fidelity means you may be eligible for other benefits, such as a Fidelity Rewards Signature Visa card.
-The Signature Visa card comes with a $0 annual fee and can help you earn up to 2% cash back, which can be deposited into an eligible Fidelity investment account (including IRAs!)
+The Signature Visa card comes with a $0 annual fee and can help you earn up to 2% cash back, which can be deposited into an eligible Fidelity investment account (including IRAs!).

 Your portfolio will mainly have Fidelity funds in it, but Fidelity’s .35% fee now covers the cost of investing in those funds so you’ll only pay one all-in fee.

 Fidelity Go is a great option for investors looking for an expertly managed IRA, but still want to maintain some autonomy in the investment options chosen.
-It’s also great for investors looking an option that offers the low-fees of a roboadvisor, but still like the idea of having the account monitored by real people.
+It’s also great for investors looking for an option that offers the low-fees of a roboadvisor, but still like the idea of having the account monitored by real people.
 Fidelity’s commitment to making investing easy and accessible for everyone is a very good choice for people looking to have their retirement handled at a low cost.

 Ready to take control of your assets?